erikalesperance/dev_RNAseq/README.md

 `load_GC_data_and_sum_reps.R`
 ## 1. Visualize data in an MDS plot
 `plot_MDS.R`
 This will give us an idea of the relationship between our samples.
-In the next step we will be correcting for varaition, but it is important to visualize at this step.
+In the next step we will be correcting for variation, but it is important to visualize at this step.
 ## 2. Correct for unwanted variation using [ComBat-Seq](https://github.com/zhangyuqing/ComBat-seq) and run DEseq
-`run_DGE_deseq_sunflower_inflo_combatseq.R`
+`run_DGE_deseq_combatseq.R`
 We will visualize the corrected samples in an MDS plot as well (compare with above).
 The model we are using to run the differential epxression analysis is ~0+dev_stage as we are curious about differential expression wrt dev_stage.
 ## 3. Visualize DE in an Upset Plot
-`analyze_DGE_deseq_sunflower_inflo_combatseq.R`
+`analyze_DGE_deseq_combatseq.R`
 ## 4. Can run any downstream programs/analyses!
 WGCNA, clustering, GO, etc.